The short story about Temporary Admission

 Basic preconditions for EU outsiders

 TA can only be used if the aircraft is owned by and registered to a non-EU entity and further operated by a non-EU operator.
 The aircraft must also have its normal fixed base outside the EU.
 The term ‘non-EU’ relates to anything other (states, territories, or areas) than the 27 EU member states and related customs areas.
-However, we will always recommend an operator check the full TA compliance before flying to the EU, as other factors can also influence compliance.
+However, we always recommend that an operator check for full TA compliance before flying to the EU as other factors can also influence compliance.

 How does Temporary Admission work?

-The use of TA is designed to be a paperless process with a voluntary option to document entries and exits using a Supporting Document (SD), meaning that a qualifying aircraft can enter the EU without any customs contact or paper declarations.
+The use of TA is designed to be a paperless process with a voluntary option to document entries and exits using a Supporting Document, meaning that a qualifying aircraft can enter the EU without any customs contact or paper declarations.
 It is the EU Commission’s opinion that the bare act of crossing the outer EU border counts as a customs declaration.
-Help with documenting or clarifying TA compliance might not be needed if the aircraft only has flights that start or end outside the EU (no internal EU trips), does not carry any EU-resident crew or passengers, and the crew and operator understand the practical usage of the TA procedure as these types of flights typically do not trigger customs ramp checks.
-However, we will always recommend that operators check and document full TA compliance before flying to the EU, as other factors than those mentioned might also influence compliance.
+Over the years, it has become evident that a common misunderstanding persists: some operators believe the TA procedure is irrelevant or optional if an aircraft’s passengers or pilots reside outside the EU or hold non-EU passports.
+This is not the case, and such misconceptions have left many operators unprepared and at risk.
+Operators must understand the requirements and ensure TA compliance for all flights within the EU.

 Temporary Admission is supposed to be paperless, so why is documentation needed?

-Unfortunately, the paperless entry and exit procedure has created a common misunderstanding that an operator is not required to present relevant documentation to prove TA compliance upon request from customs.
+Unfortunately, the paperless entry and exit procedure has created another common misunderstanding, namely that an operator is not required to present relevant documentation to prove TA compliance upon request from customs.
+This is incorrect.
 Only the entry and exit are supposed to be paperless, but the operator must continuously live up to the preconditions of TA, handle the limitations correctly, and be able to document these at any time, even if flights are just in and out of the EU with only one visited destination.
 Correct documentation proving TA compliance is a make-or-break issue during customs ramp checks, and the so-called Supporting Document (if used upon entry) does not prove TA compliance alone.
+To learn more, please view our explainer video about the topic.

 Temporary Admission is not without preconditions and consequences

-When flying to the EU under TA, the aircraft must adhere to certain preconditions and is granted a suspension of all normal EU taxes and duties.
-As a consequence, there will naturally be customs checks to ensure that the TA terms are correctly fulfilled and documented.
-Failure to adhere to the terms or document them properly will often result in consequences.
-The lack of relevant documentation has stopped or grounded several aircraft over the years.
+When flying to the EU under TA, the qualifying aircraft must adhere to certain preconditions and be granted a suspension of all normal EU taxes and duties.
+Yet, there will naturally be random customs checks, ensuring that all TA terms are correctly fulfilled and documented.
+Failure to adhere to or document the terms properly will most often have consequences.
+Here, the lack of relevant documentation has stopped or grounded several aircraft over the years.
+The risk is that the aircraft will be stopped or impounded until TA compliance has been verified and documented or, in a worst-case scenario, until payment of all taxes and duties has been made.

 TA is activated (knowingly or not) every time an unimported aircraft crosses the outer EU border and is terminated again when the same aircraft crosses the EU’s external border on the way to a non-EU destination.
 The bare act of crossing the outer EU border counts as a customs declaration.